 BUYING AN ELECTION

 I don’t even know how you would explain to future generations what has taken place over the last decade.
 So much context is needed just to tease out the simplest bits.
-The thread I think of the most, partly because it keeps reemerging, was the insistence that one, anyone, could just buy an election.
+One of the threads I think of most, partly because it keeps reemerging, is the insistence that one, anyone, can just buy an election.

 TRUMP

-Everyone can recall that the losing side of the 2016 US presidential election, and all their surrogates and supporters, insisted (and still do to this day) that the results and thus the elected president were illegitimate.
+Just about everyone can recall that the losing side of the 2016 US presidential election, and all their surrogates and supporters, insisted (and still do to this day) that the results and thus the elected president were illegitimate.
 You’ll also recall that everyone was so certain of this and of the culpable parties that they launched an industrial-scale investigation into Russian meddling.
-Early on in the Meuller investigation, as it came to be known, there were leaks of various details and reports and disclosures from implicated social media companies.
+Early on in the Meuller investigation, as it came to be known, there were leaks of various details of what was being investigated and also reports and disclosures from implicated social media companies.
 And, of course, with what was said to be a civilization deranging scandal, overflowing with libertine perversions of every flavour and scent, the media lapped it all up.
-In September of 2017, it was reported that “Hundreds of fake Facebook accounts, probably run from Russia, spent about $100,000 on ads” to get Donald Trump elected in 2016.
+In September of 2017, for example, it was reported that “Hundreds of fake Facebook accounts, probably run from Russia, spent about $100,000 on ads” to get Donald Trump elected in 2016.
 The “information operation” run by a St. Petersburg-based troll farm, we were told, used its dodgy social media accounts to purchase and run “some 3,000 ads between June 2015 and May 2017.”

 BLOOMBERG

-Then, just a few years later, in 2020, came the Bloomberg presidential election run.
+Just a few years later, in 2020, came the Bloomberg presidential election run.
 That year, former New York City mayor Mike Bloomberg spent an unprecedented $1 billion (of his own money) to try and secure the Democratic nomination.
 That sum amounted to more than the entire rest of his competition combined, which included the $340 million spent by another billionaire, Tom Steyer, but also the funds from and donations to every other well-known and well-connected person in the running, including: Joe Biden, Bernie Sanders, Tulsi Gabbard, Elizabeth Warren, Amy Klobuchar, Pete Buttigieg, Deval Patrick, Michael Bennet, John Delaney, Cory Booker, Marianne Williamson, Julián Castro, Kamala Harris, Steve Bullock, Joe Sestak, Wayne Messam, Beto O’Rourke, Tim Ryan, Bill de Blasio, Kirsten Gillibrand, Seth Moulton, Jay Inslee, John Hickenlooper, Mike Gravel, Eric Swalwell, Richard Ojeda, and (my personal favourite) Andrew Yang.
+That's a lot of money and a truly tremendous disparity.

-Astonishingly, the presidential hopeful managed to spend all that money in just four months!
-For an appreciation of the scale of that achievement, in 2016 Hillary Clinton spent a combined total of $586 million throughout her entire primary run-up and then general election campaign, over the period of a year and a half.
-But Bloomberg didn't make it very far and ended up dropping out and endorsing Biden.
-In his new role as a backer, Bloomberg then turned around and spent $100 million on ads in Florida to support the Democrat campaign when polling suggested that state was shifting from Democrat-leaning to being closer to a toss-up.
-And what did all that money — one thousand times what crypto kids spent on social media-based election interference — do to influence a close race in just one state?
+More shocking than the sum, perhaps, was the fact that the presidential hopeful managed to spend all that cash and in just four months!
+For an appreciation of the scale of that achievement, in 2016 Hillary Clinton spent a combined total of $586 million throughout her entire primary run-up and then her general election campaign as well, over the period of a year and a half.
+Despite the colossal spend, Bloomberg didn't make it very far and ended up dropping out and endorsing Biden.
+In his new role as a backer, Bloomberg then turned around and spent $100 million on ads in Florida to support the Democrat campaign when polling there suggested that state was shifting from Democrat-leaning to being closer to a toss-up.
+And what did all that money — one thousand times what crypto kids from Russia spent on social media-based election interference — do to sway a very close race in just one state?
 Less than nothing.
 Biden and the Democrats wound up losing Florida by hundreds of thousands of votes.
+Money ≠ love.

 HARRIS

-Four years from that outlandish waste of resources, the Harris-Walz campaign sought to make a name for themselves by far outdoing Bloomberg’s splurge.
-Kamala Harris raised a record breaking amount of money that amounted to roughly double what Obama brought in for his storied 2008 run.
-And then, from start to finish, over the span of only three and a half months, the Harris team somehow managed to burn through around $100 million a week or more than $1.5 billion.
-But the story is much wilder than the mere obscenity of the raw figure.
+Four years from his outlandish waste of resources, the Harris-Walz campaign sought to make a name for themselves by far outdoing Bloomberg's splurge.
+When she was eventually put up, Kamala Harris raised a record breaking amount of money — a sum amounting to roughly double what Obama brought in for his storied 2008 run.
+And then, from start to finish, over the span of only three and a half months, the Harris team somehow managed to burn through around $100 million a week or more than $1.5 billion in total.
+But the story is much wilder than the mere obscenity of the raw figure (and the fact that it appears to have done nothing at all.)

-One curious factor is that every bit of polling and election intel suggested the election, in effect, was over before it started in all but seven swing states where the results were considered a coin toss.
-To contrast, the 2016 and 2020 elections were each considered to have 13 such highly competitive states (or places to pour all your donor dollars if you’re seeking to have that money do the most good.)
-So, again, in 2016 someone like Clinton spent less than half of the Harris war chest, did so over 74 weeks (not in 15 like Harris) and likely spread that out across twice as many states.
-Still, it is said the Harris crew dispensed with approximately $600 million just producing and buying ads for television and online for this narrow audience within this narrow timeline — and, as we all witnessed, with seemingly no appreciable impact.
-(One may wonder how Bloomberg’s example, of failing to tip the jump-ball that was Florida in 2020 with a $100,000,000 spend, led those same folks to deploy less funds in each swing state despite far more cash on hand.)
+One curious factor is that every bit of polling and election intel suggested the election, in effect, was over before it started in all but seven swing states where the outcome was considered a coin toss.
+To contrast, the 2016 and 2020 elections were each considered to have 13 such highly competitive states (or places to pour all your donor dollars if you were seeking to have that money do the most good for your cause.)
+So, again, in 2016 someone like Clinton spent less than half of the Harris war chest, did so over 74 weeks (not in 15 like Harris), and likely spread that out across twice as many states.
+Still, it is said the Harris crew dispensed with approximately $600 million just producing ads and buying space for them on television and online — again, for a fraction of the Clinton audience and within a far narrower timeline.
+And, as we all witnessed, there was seemingly no appreciable impact.
+(One may wonder how Bloomberg’s example, of failing to tip the jump-ball that was Florida in 2020 with a $100,000,000 spend, led those same folks to deploy less funds in each swing state despite far more cash on hand...
+Could it be that we've finally demonstrated that dollars do not translate into votes?)

-Yet her campaign had far more money than this that they needed to spend.
-As such her team was inexplicably doing things like dropping six figures to construct temporary, one-time podcast sets (for a podcast virtually no one saw) or, in another case, $2.5 million on a production, to hire staff and build elaborate sets to put together a scripted and polished town hall with Oprah (who says she was paid nothing for the event, which is a real problem, but more on that in a sec) and a large coterie of A-list Hollywood celebrities — that would only land a million or two views over the span of a whole month.
-They conducted many such orchestrations, forking out millions to friends and allies, while her competition was instead having long-form conversations on some of the most popular podcasts on the planet, at none of the expense and with none of the curation, while picking up as many views every hour.
+The Harris-Walz campaign, however, had far more money than this that they needed to spend: still almost a Bloomberg-run sum remaining.
+As such, the team was inexplicably doing things like dropping six figures to construct a temporary, one-time podcast set (for a podcast with little audience and that virtually no one saw.)
+Or, in another case, they forked over $2.5 million on a production to hire staff and build an elaborate set and put together a scripted and polished town hall with the inimitable Oprah (who says she was paid nothing for the event, which is a real problem) and a coterie of A-list Hollywood celebrities — that would only land a million or two views over the span of a whole month.
+And they conducted many such orchestrations, forking out many millions to friends and allies.

-(On Youtube alone Rogan’s three-hour podcast with Trump, which was just two guys chatting in an existing studio and absent appearances by Meryl Streep or Mariah Carey, almost doubled in 24hrs the viewership of any game of the World Series or NBA finals — and receiving something on the order of 50 million total views.
-Were there another 25 or 50 million on Spotify and Apple podcasts?
+(They did this while the competition was instead having unscripted and unedited long-form conversations on the most popular podcasts on the planet, at none of the expense, while picking up as many views in a single hour.
+On Youtube alone Rogan’s three-hour podcast with Trump, which was just two guys chatting in an existing studio and absent appearances by Meryl Streep or Mariah Carey, almost doubled in 24hrs the viewership of any game of the World Series or NBA finals — and shortly receiving something on the order of 50 million total views.
+Were there another 25 or 50 million on Spotify and Apple podcasts, where there are no view numbers made public?
 Probably...)

-Maybe next election someone will try a burn a trillion dollars in ads and endorsements in just one day!
-But, the question remains, would that sum be enough even to turn just one swing state?
-I mean, is there any reason to suspect that it would?
+Maybe next election someone will try to burn a trillion dollars in ads and endorsements in just one day.
+Until then, the question remains: Would a trillion bucks be enough even to turn just one swing state?
+I mean, is there any reason at all to suspect that it would?
+Is there reason to suspect Harris or Clinton or Bloomberg would have done less well with no spending?
+Someone should probably figure this out.

 Comments